Protocol Security19 min read

 • Write Multiple Registers (FC 0x10) to modify a block of control parameters simultaneously

-PIPEDREAM's Modbus module specifically targets Schneider Electric Modicon M340/M580 PLCs.
-The module performs reconnaissance to identify the device and then executes write commands via Modbus to modify controller logic and force output states.
+PIPEDREAM's Modbus module specifically targeted Schneider Electric Modicon M340/M580 PLCs.
+The module performed reconnaissance to identify the device and then executed write commands via Modbus to modify controller logic and force output states.
+This was not a sophisticated exploit, it was the protocol working exactly as designed, with no authentication in the way.

 Man-in-the-Middle Response Spoofing

-Technique: An attacker with network-level MITM capability (via ARP poisoning, VLAN hopping, or physical network access) intercepts Modbus responses in transit and replaces actual process values with spoofed values.
+An attacker with network-level MITM capability, via ARP poisoning, VLAN hopping, or physical network access, can intercept Modbus responses in transit and replace actual process values with spoofed values.
 The SCADA system receives falsified data while the actual process is in a different state than displayed.

-The TRITON attack incorporated a MITM component: while the SIS logic was being modified, normal process data was replayed to the DCS to prevent operators from observing an anomaly.
-This is a direct application of Modbus response spoofing at a sophisticated level.
+The TRITON attack incorporated a component where, while SIS logic was being modified, normal process data was replayed to the DCS to prevent operators from observing an anomaly.
+This is T0856 (Spoof Reporting Message) applied in a sophisticated, real-world attack.
+The Ukraine power grid attacks similarly used the absence of integrity checking to maintain a false operational picture while attackers took the actual systems offline.

 Denial of Service via Connection Flooding

-Technique: Establish multiple simultaneous TCP connections to the Modbus server port.
-Many PLC Modbus TCP stacks support a limited number of simultaneous connections (typically 4-8).
+Many PLC Modbus TCP stacks support only a limited number of simultaneous connections, typically four to eight.
 Exhausting the connection table prevents legitimate SCADA servers from establishing connections, causing loss of visibility and control.
+This is one of the simpler Modbus attacks and is well within reach of an attacker who has achieved any network access.

-Defense: Firewall rule limiting the source addresses permitted to connect to Modbus TCP port 502.
+Defense: Firewall rules limiting the source addresses permitted to connect to Modbus TCP port 502.
 Rate limiting on connection establishment at the firewall.
-Detection: alert on connection count to Modbus port from unexpected sources.

-Technique: Schneider Electric Modicon PLCs support a Modbus extension (Function Code 0x42/0x66) for writing controller logic in certain older firmware versions.
-PIPEDREAM included a module that exploited this capability to upload modified control logic to Modicon devices.
+Schneider Electric Modicon PLCs support Modbus extension function codes in certain older firmware versions for writing controller logic.
+PIPEDREAM included a module that exploited this capability to upload modified control logic to Modicon devices, using the protocol's own extensibility mechanism to turn a data communication tool into a logic modification tool.

 Defense: Update Modicon firmware to versions where this capability has been removed or requires authentication.
-Implement Modbus DPI firewall rules that block non-standard function codes (anything above FC 0x17 not required for operations).
-Monitor for FC 0x42 or 0x66 from any source.
+Implement Modbus DPI firewall rules that block non-standard function codes not required for operations.
+Monitor for extended function codes from any source.

 Modbus-Aware Firewall Configuration

-An industrial firewall with Modbus DPI capability can enforce controls that a standard packet filter cannot:
+An industrial firewall with Modbus DPI capability can enforce controls that a standard packet filter cannot.
+The combination of source address restriction and function code filtering is one of the most effective compensating controls available for Modbus-dependent environments.

 Rule Design Principles